ElasticHQ/elasticsearch-HQ/docs/source/developer-guide.rst

 Running Tests
 -------------

-1. ``/tests/scripts`` contains ``start_clusters.sh`` which will start up 3 ES clusters on ports 9200, 8200, 7200.
-These are versions 2.x, 5.x, and 6.x respectively.
-2. Edit ``start_clusters.sh`` to point to your local ES binaries.
-3. Source the virtual environment:
+All tests run using docker containers for specific versions of ES.
+Running the entire suite will run against all containers, one at a time.

+To run all tests across all ES major versions:

 .. code-block:: bash

-    source ../environments/elastichq/bin/activate

-4. To run tests:
+    ./run-tests.sh

+To run tests for a specific major version of ES:

 .. code-block:: bash

-    elastichq/run_tests
+    python manage.py run-tests --esv=<MAJOR_VERSION>

 Notes
 ~~~~~

-* Coverage report will be appear under ``/tests/cover``.
+* Coverage report will be appear under ``/tests/htmlcov``.
-* All tests will fail without those 3 clusters running.
-They are the 3 major versions that HQ currently supports.
-* The scripts under ``/tests/scripts`` allow for starting, stopping, and listing all clusters.
-You will need to edit those for the tests to run.
+* HTML report of pytest output will appear under ``/tests/htmlout11.

 Building Documentation
 ----------------------